5 Steps to Take After a Car Accident

 You will need to contact your personal insurance carrier as soon as possible after the accident occurs, preferably on the same day as the incident, if you are able to do so.
 When you talk to your own insurance carrier initially, you do not have to go into significant detail.
 Explain the basic facts of the case, inform them that there were injuries involved, and give them the information of the other drivers involved.

-If another driver caused your accident, you can expect that their insurance carrier will contact you soon after the incident occurs.
+If an aggressive driver caused your accident, you can expect that their insurance carrier will contact you soon after the incident occurs.
 Please understand that the other driver’s insurance carrier is not your friend, and their goal is to limit the amount of money they pay in a settlement.
 The at-fault driver’s insurance carrier will likely tell you that you have to give a recorded statement or that you need to sign a release for your medical records in order to receive compensation.
 Please understand that you should not do either of these things.
 A recorded statement could be used against you if you say anything that could jeopardize your case.
 Signing over your medical records could allow the insurance claims adjuster to say that your injuries were caused by something other than the car accident.

 5. Continue your medical care